+201903\0\strong

-201903_0_strong Figure 3: gridded maps (top) and histograms (bottom) of Arctic sea ice heights (ssh_flag = 0) from ATL07 during March 2019.
+Figure 6: gridded maps (top) and histograms (bottom) of Arctic sea ice heights (ssh\flag = 0) from ATL07 during March 2019.
 Dataset 1: rel004, Dataset 2: test rel005.
 Note the difference in regions where the PODPPD flag = 4.
 Due to the change in along-track distance/spatial sampling during off-pointing scans it is challenging to determine any underlying bias in these data.

 As the sea ice products now contain information about orbit maneuvers, data can be appropriately filtered where necessary in the processing, meaning we no longer hold these granules as of rel005.
 This means we generally expect to see more granules hosted by the NSIDC than we had previously.
 While we have attempted to provide a comprehensive and automated filtering process, care must still be taken.

-For example, the ATL07 data will now include heights where the PODPPD flag indicates a maneuver is occurring, but the geolocation is 'nominal' (height_segment_podppd_flag = 4, CAL_NOMINAL) - data that would have been held previously as it would have been part of a calibration scan granule.
-See Figure 3 below for an example of this change.
-Issue 6.
-Ocean tides and erroneous sea surface heights The ATL07 algorithm applies various geophysical corrections, such as ocean tides, long period equilibrium ocean tides, and the inverted barometer (ATBD, Appendix J) to the photon heights obtained from ATL03.
+For example, for rel005, the ATL07 data included heights where the PODPPD flag indicates a maneuver is occurring, but the geolocation is 'nominal' (height\segment\podppd\flag = 4, CAL\NOMINAL) - data that would have been held previously as it would have been part of a calibration scan granule.
+However, starting from rel006, every height\segment\podppd\flag = 4 are set as invalid because further analysis had shown degradation in the segment height due to off-poining.

+Issue X5.
+Ocean tides and erroneous sea surface heights (resolved in rel006)

+The ATL07 algorithm applies various geophysical corrections, such as ocean tides, long period equilibrium ocean tides, and the inverted barometer (ATBD, Appendix J) to the photon heights obtained from ATL03.
 Currently (as of rel005) in regions where we are missing ocean tide data (obtained from the GOT4.8 ocean tide model) the ocean tide and long period equilibrium (LPE) tides are not applied but the segment heights are still calculated and included in the products.
 This is a bug, as it results in unphysical step changes in the ATL07 height anomalies where data is collected over regions with missing tides.
 These data can be filtered out by removing height segments with invalid ocean tide values.

-Work is on-going to fix this issue for rel006 (likely by invalidating the heights where the ocean/LPE tides are missing, and a new uncorrected height variable is also being introduced which could enable data to still be made available in these regions).
-This issue can go undetected in regions where the ocean tide corrections are small, however we have noticed some large SSHA anomalies in the Weddell Sea, north of Berkner Island within the Filcher Ronne Ice Shelf, due to the lack of ocean tides available in GOT4.8 and the resultant unphysical increase in SSHA (See Figure 4).
+This issue can go undetected in regions where the ocean tide corrections are small, however we have noticed some large SSHA anomalies in the Weddell Sea, north of Berkner Island within the Filcher Ronne Ice Shelf, due to the lack of ocean tides available in GOT4.8 and the resultant unphysical increase in SSHA (See Figure 7).
 This appears to be the region with the most obvious lack of data from GOT4.8 data away from the coast.
-To avoid the issue, users can remove/invalidate segment heights where the ocean tide (height_segment_ocean) and the long period equilibrium tide (height segment lpe) are invalid.
+To avoid the issue, users can remove/invalidate segment heights where the ocean tide (height\segment\ocean) and the long period equilibrium tide (height\segment\lpe) are invalid.

-Figure 4: (left) gridded composite of ATL10 Sea Surface Height Anomalies (SSHA) from Dec 1-22, 2021, (right) ATL07 heights (black markers) for a granule extending over the Weddell Sea (over the positive SSHA shown on the left).
+Figure 7: (left) gridded composite of ATL10 Sea Surface Height Anomalies (SSHA) from Dec 1-22, 2021, (right) ATL07 heights (black markers) for a granule extending over the Weddell Sea (over the positive SSHA shown on the left).
 ATL07 is missing between vertical lines 1 and 2 due to the presence of an iceberg and the effect of the coarse height filter (confirmed by ATL03) while the ocean tides (~1 m, red line) are missing between lines 1 and 3 resulting in the unphysical step-change in ATL07 between lines 2 and 3.

-Note 1.
-ATL07/10 granule structure The two panels (above, Figure 5) show the retrieved along-track surface heights (in ATL07, top right panel) and corresponding freeboards (in ATL10, bottom right panel) and their distributions (x-axis in meters, left panels) from a strong beam, in ~300 s (or ~2100 km) of ICESat-2 data.
-The gaps in the data are due to clouds.
-Retrievals (though of different resolutions) are available from both the strong and weak beams.
-Granules.
-The ATL07 and ATL10 products each consist of approximately 32 files (granules) per day, 16 for the northern hemisphere and 16 for the southern hemisphere; each granule contains the sea ice retrievals (heights and freeboards) from data acquired over half an orbit.
-Six ground tracks within each granule span the width of the orbital swath with an across-track distance of 6 km.
-Coverage.
-The ATL07 retrievals contain heights from the ice-covered oceans of the northern and
+An interpolation of such corrections has been added in rel006 data and the issue has been resolved.